vitormil/simple_helpers/README.md

 ### Interpolation

-In many cases you want to abstract your translations so that variables can be interpolated into the translation, just like Rails do.
+In many cases you want to abstract your translations so that variables can be interpolated into the translation, just like Rails does.

 ```ruby
 page_title :name => @user.name